Principal Investigator

 • Wasita Mahaphanit - Thesis Student

-• Graduate Student in Luke Chang’s Computational Social Affective Neuroscience Lab at Dartmouth
+• PhD candidate in Luke Chang’s Computational Social Affective Neuroscience Lab at Dartmouth

 • William McNelis